 The Experimental Program to Stimulate Competitive Research (EPSCoR) is a federal program designed to improve the research capacity of eligible states or regions, making them nationally competitive for future grants.
-Learn more about EPSCoR states.
+Learn more about NSF EPSCoR.

-Currently, Iowa is no longer eligible to compete for NSF EPSCoR RII Track 2 funds because the state has surpassed the NSF funding level for EPSCoR eligibility.
-Iowa is still an EPSCoR state and this does not affect the current Iowa EPSCoR award; however Iowa cannot compete for future projects unless the state’s EPSCoR eligibility status changes again.
+Currently, Iowa is not eligible to compete for NSF EPSCoR RII Track 2 funds because the state has surpassed the NSF funding level for EPSCoR eligibility.
+This achievement did not affect the Iowa EPSCoR award; however Iowa cannot compete for future projects unless the state’s EPSCoR eligibility status changes again.

 The State of Iowa was awarded a $20 million, five-year grant from the National Science Foundation (NSF) to build Iowa’s research capacity in renewable energy and energy efficiency.
 The Iowa Power Fund, a state program supporting energy innovation and independence, granted the project $2 million.

 A general over of Iowa NSF EPSCoR.
 Download PDF.